ckideas1/crypto-voting-app/README.md

 # 🗳️ Crypto Voting App

-A clean, full-stack web application that lets users vote for their favorite cryptocurrencies in real time.
-Built with Flask, MySQL, and a responsive UI — perfect for showcasing beginner-to-intermediate web dev skills and cloud deployment.
+A secure, full-stack web application that lets users vote for their favorite cryptocurrencies in real time.
+Built using Flask, MySQL, and Jinja2, this project demonstrates secure backend logic, input sanitization, and clean UI styling — ideal for showcasing full-stack fundamentals with security in mind.

 ---